-The communication model characterizes only the key elements needed to study the problem, given that the interest of the work is to predict where to cache accurately.
-Simply, a vehicle $v_i \in \mathcal{V}$ in the network always accesses the closest RSU, because the RSU access criteria do not influence the MAB learning algorithms. v_i may request a type of content c_k from the connected RSU r_i in a random way. r_i then starts to transmit c_k to v_j from its cache directly or through the content provider in the backhaul network or both, depending on the dwelling time and data rate.
-In order to fully focus on the mobility prediction task for proactive caching, the following assumptions are made: 1) the underlying issues arising at the physical and MAC layers e.g., packet loss, interference, and re-transmissions are not considered in vehicular communications so, the transmission rate e is a constant; 2) the dwell time of the vehicles in the coverage area of an RSU is extracted from the test trace being simulated and is known so that the number of content fragments can be derived; 3) the system is completely proactive, meaning that reactive caching is not enabled; 4) a vehicle does not request new content until it finishes consuming the current one and the system keeps a record of content consumption so that when handover occurs, vehicles continue to download the remaining of its previously requesting content; 5) despite the architecture of MEC, the computing and caching resource is assumed to be unlimited.
-These assumptions are legitimate because they do not influence the prediction performance of the proposed algorithms, which is the primary focus of this paper.
-Moreover, the abstraction of fragmented content is also a valid application in reality when delivering large data files or streaming content (e.g., videos) over many sources such as HTTP-based streaming such as Dynamic Adaptive Streaming over HTTP (DASH) [25], [34].
+The communication model characterizes only the key elements needed to study the problem, given that the interest of the work is to find where to cache accurately.
+Essentially, a vehicle $v_j \in \mathcal{V}$ in the network is associated with the closest RSU. v_j may request a type of content c_k from its currently connecting RSU r_i in a random way. r_i then starts to transmit c_k to v_j from its cache directly or through the content provider in the backhaul network or both, depending on the dwelling time and data rate.
+In order to focus on the proactive caching task at the next RSU, following assumptions are made: 1) the underlying issues arising at the physical and MAC layers e.g., packet loss, interference, re-transmissions are not considered in vehicular communications so, the transmission rate e is a constant; 2) the dwell time of the vehicles in the coverage area of a RSU is extracted from the test trace being simulated and is known so that the number of content fragments can be derived; 3) the system is completely proactive, meaning that reactive caching is not enabled.
+When the RSU r_i evaluates that it is unlikely to transmit the entire content to v_i , it predicts the next RSU and requests it to perform proactive caching on the remaining fragments f_r .
+A transmission delay μ would be introduced if f_r is not found in the actual next RSU, via $\frac{f_r \times F_c}{\dots}$ where ω is the backhaul link rate.
+Additionally we assume that a vehicle does not request new content until it finishes consuming the current one [26] and the system keeps a record of content consumption so that when handover occurs, vehicles continue to download the remaining of its previously requesting content.